TechnicalPursuit/TIBET/doc/markdown/tibet-user.1.md

 ## SYNOPSIS

-tibet user <username> <password>
+tibet user <username> <password> [--env <env>]
+    [--role <role|roles>] [--org <org|orgs>] [--unit unit]

 ## DESCRIPTION

+!!!
+NOTE: this command and the file(s) it manages are NOT SECURE and should never be used in production.
+This command is provided for convenience to let you simulate users, roles, orgs, and units during development only. !!!

-Manages and/or displays current TIBET user configuration data.
+Manages and/or displays current TIBET user configuration data in the form of a user file and one or more associated vcards, one per username.

-The TIBET Data Server (TDS) uses a simple default authentication model which relies on usernames and hashed passwords stored in the users.json file loaded by the server when it starts.
-While this is clearly not a production-capable approach it does allow you to experiment with logins.

-This command lets you list, add, or update user data stored in users.json such that the resulting data will work properly with default authenticate logic from the TDS plugin catalog.
+This command lets you add, or update user data stored in `~user_file` (usually `users.json`) such that the resulting data will work properly with default lightweight authentication logic from the TDS.

+When you add a new user that user will have a vcard generated for them and stored in `~app_dat/{username}_vcard.xml`.
+If you specify an existing user that user's vcard is updated with any new data provided.

+A user's vcard is sent to the client by the TDS in response to requests when that user logs in, providing the client with role, org, and unit data.

-NOTE that if you use this command to set values it will rewrite users.json by using the beautify npm module to process the stringified JSON content.
+NOTE that if you use this command to set values it will rewrite the user file by using the beautify npm module to process the stringified JSON content.
 As a result your file may not retain its appearance after updates.

 ## OPTIONS